Continue.dev Review 2026: Async PR Agents, Tested

 What's not great

-- Steeper learning curve: CLI-first means more setup than installing an extension
+- Steeper learning curve: CLI-first means more setup than installing an extension.

-- No mobile or web interface: Terminal-only for now
+- No mobile or web interface: Terminal-only.

-- TUI inconsistencies: The terminal interface isn't as refined as dedicated GUI tools
+- TUI inconsistencies: The terminal interface isn't as refined as dedicated GUI tools.

 Continue.dev vs Claude Code CLI